Overview#

 pyvisual is designed for use with model output produced by PSI’s MAS (Magnetohydrodynamics Around a Sphere) code, stored in HDF4 or HDF5 files using Fortran-order array layout.
 File I/O is handled by psi-io, which is a required dependency.
 Fieldline tracing (for use with StackMeshMixin) is provided by mapflpy, an optional dependency installed via the tracing extra.

-For a more general solar-physics visualization toolkit with coordinate-frame awareness beyond what pyvisual provides, consider sunkit-pyvista.
+For a more general solar-physics visualization toolkit with coordinate-frame awareness beyond what pyvisual provides, we strongly urge users to explore the sunkit-pyvista package.

 See also